mas802/stata-ux/README.md

 This is a proof-of-concept at the moment, adding a more touch friendly interface to Stata.

+(!) currently pom.xml is disabled due to security issues, proceed with caution

 ## Run

 The released jar file is a self contained spring:boot application.
 For full